JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 By fighting in "The Deep Forest" and killing a *lot* of ducks!

 ##### **7. Where do I get Pearls?**
-Pearls are one of the rarest non-combat drop in the game, found in just 1/1000 shellfish opens.
+Pearls are one of the rarest non-combat drops in the game, found in just 1/1000 shellfish opens.
 Shellfish can be caught by:
 * Ocean fishing, if you have the "Otto" pet.
 * Gathering at "Pechugh Bay" (unlocked by completing Library tier 1 in Community, speed depends on time of day).